-On a typical golf course you will have likely walked more than five miles before finding sanctuary at the 19th hole.
-Therefore it is vital that you choose the best golf shoes for you.
-Golf manufacturers such as FootJoy, Adidas and our own passion brand Inesis have invested huge resources in turning golf shoes into a game improvement product.
-Golfers are now thinking more about how their golf shoe can benefit their game and own different shoes for different conditions.
+Therefore golf manufacturers such as FootJoy, Adidas and our own passion brand Inesis have invested huge resources in turning golf shoes into a game improvement product.
 Here we’ll compare the most popular types of golf shoes and discuss whether different playing conditions merit buying more than one pair of shoes.

-The development of spikeless golf shoes has revolutionised the golf shoe industry.
-Initially designed for comfort and style, spikeless shoes are quickly on their way to becoming the most popular golf shoe on the market and tour.
-Thanks to their casual street style, breathability and lightweight nature, these shoes are perfect for the hot and dry summer months.
-Another major advantage is that you can walk straight into the clubhouse once you’ve finished your round without the need to change.
+Spikeless golf shoes revolutionised the golf shoe industry.
+Designed for comfort and style, spikeless shoes are now the most popular golf shoe on the market.
+Perhaps the biggest advantage is that you can walk straight into the clubhouse once you’ve finished your round to have that well earned drink!

-If you’re after the classic look along with maximum stability in even the wettest conditions then you’ll want to consider spiked golf shoes.
 The traditional metal spikes are a thing of yesteryear, having been replaced by a soft plastic spike.
-These are much kinder to the course yet still hold firm in the grass and will release easily through impact.
-With much golf in the UK played in wet and windy conditions it’s definitely worth investing in a pair of spikes that will provide a solid foundation to your round.
+These are much kinder to the golf course, yet still hold firm in the grass.
+With much golf in the UK played in wet and windy conditions it’s worth considering a pair of spikes that will provide a solid foundation to your round.

-It is worth pointing out that these soft spikes will wear away over time and snap off, meaning you will need to replace them.
-You will also pick up plenty of muck and debris in your spikes, meaning they will need a regular clean to ensure you don’t lose traction.
+These soft spikes will wear away over time and snap off, meaning you will need to replace them.
+You will also pick up plenty of muck and debris in your spikes, so they will need a regular clean to ensure you don’t lose traction.
 Though not as convenient as a spikeless shoe, golf spikes will offer maximum stability when cared for properly.

 Once you’ve decided which type of shoe to buy you then need to consider the weather conditions...

-Playing golf in the rain is sadly something we’re all too familiar with in the UK.
-Therefore you’ll want to make sure you have a pair of waterproof golf shoes ready for when the weather turns.
-The best waterproof golf shoes will be made using a lining that keeps your feet dry and also allows some breathability.
-However as the lining needs to be thick and non-porous, waterproof golf shoes will be much warmer than non waterproof golf shoes.
-Therefore they may not be the right shoes to wear on a hot summers day or a trip abroad, but are perfect for a cold damp winters day.
+Playing golf in the rain is something we’re all too familiar with in the UK so you’ll definitely want a pair of waterproof golf shoes ready for when the weather turns.
+However, even the best waterproof golf shoes will be much warmer than non waterproof golf shoes.
+Therefore they may not be the right shoes to wear on a hot summer's day or a trip abroad, but they are perfect for a cold damp winters day.

 Breathable golf shoes are often a cheaper alternative and typically use a synthetic upper material, though you can get more luxurious leather golf shoes.
 The main benefit is that they are perfectly suited to the hot dry months in summer, letting your feet breathe and allowing you to focus on your golf.
 They are normally an extremely lightweight golf shoe too, which is a nice bonus.